Briefcase of the late presidential hopeful of Sierra Leone – Fadika was not stolen

 It says that four days after his arrival in London to launch his presidential aspirant campaign, “on the 2nd August 2016, Ambassador Fadika first visited the hospital.
 After several tests and medical consultations, the doctors advised that Ambassador Fadika was well; hence he was not required to be admitted.”

 The report of the autopsy investigations may never be made public by the family.
-Today’s statement will go a long way towards allaying speculation that Mr Fadika may have been feeling very unwell prior to the campaign launch event where he died.
+Today’s statement will go a long way towards allaying speculation, that Mr Fadika may have been feeling very unwell prior to the campaign launch event where he died.

 But it is bound to raise further questions among well-wishers and supporters about his state of health at the time of death, the decision of the hospital to send Fadika home – giving him a clean bill of health, and in the extreme – the possibility of foul play between leaving hospital and attending the launch event where he had the attack.